In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 With all these confusing rules we need to develop an abstraction that allows Velociraptor to handle all these cases correctly.

-it various subtle bugs are encountered where a path is emitted from
+it various subtle bugs can be encountered where a path is emitted from

 one plugin (e.g. glob()